festim-dev/FESTIM/docs/source/theory.rst

 source terms can be space and time dependent.
 These are used to simulate plasma implantation in materials, tritium generation from neutron interactions, etc.
 These equations can be solved in cartesian coordinates but also in cylindrical and spherical coordinates.
-This is useful for instance when simulating hydrogen transport in a pipe or in a pebble.
+This is useful, for instance, when simulating hydrogen transport in a pipe or in a pebble.
 FESTIM can solve steady-state hydrogen transport problems.